UART FIFO with DMA on STM32

 The End

-That’s it.
-The UART DMA implementation on STM32 MCUs is a bit tricky but using a FIFO buffer and the idle interrupt, you can make it work great.
+The UART DMA implementation on STM32 MCUs can be tricky, but using a FIFO buffer and the idle interrupt allows it to work well.
+That’s the basic idea.

 You can find a full code example here.